rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 A second solution involves publishers to expose **policies that explicitly authorize what links should be considered legitimate**, and LTQP query engines inspecting these policies when determining document priorities.
 A third solution is to use **machine-learning to distinguishing non-legitimate from legitimate links**.
-A combination of the three approaches can be used to mitigate this threat.
+A combination of the three approaches can be used to mitigate this vulnerability.